Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Preliminaries

 The subterm $\varphi = \drop{c}{\rename{dst}{c}{X}\NJoin\rename{src}{c}{E}}$ computes new paths by joining $X$ (the previous paths) and $E$ such that the destinations of $X$ are equal to the sources of $E$.

-The fixpoint is computed in 4 steps where $X_i$ denotes the value of the recursive variable at step $i$: \begin{small}
+The fixpoint is computed in 4 steps where $X_i$ denotes the value of the recursive variable at step $i$: \begin{footnotesize}

-\end{small} At step 1 it is empty, at step 2 it is a relation of two columns \texttt{src} and \texttt{dst} that contains four rows, and the iteration continues until the fixpoint is reached. \end{ex}
+\end{footnotesize} At step 1 it is empty, at step 2 it is a relation of two columns \texttt{src} and \texttt{dst} that contains four rows, and the iteration continues until the fixpoint is reached. \end{ex}